-One of two events takes place next.
-If the cycle is not cacheable, a non-pipelined, single-transfer read takes place.
-The processor waits for the system logic to return the data and assert a single BRDY# (See Figure 55 on page 133).
+When the processor needs to read memory, the processor drives a read cycle onto the bus.
+If the cycle is cacheable, the processor asserts CACHE#.
+If the cycle is not cacheable, a non-burst, single-transfer read takes place.
+The processor waits for the system logic to return the data and assert a single BRDY# (See Figure 60 on page 159).
 If the cycle is cacheable, the processor executes a 32-byte burst read cycle.
-The processor expects a total of four BRDY# signals for a burst read cycle to take place (See Figure 57 on page 137).
+The processor expects a total of four BRDY# signals for a burst read cycle to take place (See Figure 62 on page 163).